Many-one reducibility with realizability: The structure of subobjects

 Note that the inclusion map ${\sf Fin}\mono\om^\om$ is a morphism, tracked by the projection $\pi_1\colon\langle n,x\rangle\mapsto x$. \end{example}

 \begin{prop} ${\sf Fin}$ is a non-regular subobject of $\om^\om$. \end{prop}

-\begin{proof} Suppose that ${\rm Fin}$ is regular.
+\begin{proof} Suppose that ${\sf Fin}$ is regular.
 Then, there exists a partial realizable function $F$ which, given $x\in|{\sf Fin}|$, returns an ${\sf Fin}$-name of $x$, say $F(x)=\langle n,x\rangle$.
 By the continuity of $F$, the witness $n$ is determined after reading a finite initial segment $x\upto s$ of $x$.
 Put $t=\max\{n,s\}$, and consider $y=(x\upto t)\fr 1\fr 0^\infty$.
 Then $y\in |{\sf Fin}|$, so $F(y)$ returns a name of $y\in{\sf Fin}$; that is, $F(y)$ is of the form $\langle m,y\rangle$.
 As $y$ extends $x\upto s$, the first value of $F(y)$ must be $n$; hence $F(y)=\langle n,y\rangle$.
 However, we have $t\geq n$ and $y(t)=1$, which means that $\langle n,y\rangle$ is not an ${\sf Fin}$-name of $y$. \end{proof}

 One of the most typical ways to obtain a set is to describe a formula $\varphi$ to define a subset $\{x\in X:\varphi(x)\}$ of $X$.
-Then, it is sometimes desirable to keep information behind the subset, for example, a witness of an existence quantification within $\varphi$.
+Then, it is sometimes desirable to keep information behind the construction of the subset, for example, a witness of an existential quantification within $\varphi$.
 In such a case, non-regular subobjects can appear, as described above.
 Our goal is to classify such ``subsets with witnesses''.

 \begin{remark} Let us give some more background on Definition \ref{def:subobject-regular}.
-In the case of sets, one can identify an injection $m\colon S\mono X$ with a subset $m[S]\subseteq X$.
+In the case of sets, one can identify an injection $m\colon S\mono X$ with its image, which is a subset of $X$.
 Then the inclusion relation between subsets of $X$ can be characterized using injections as follows.
 A monomorphism $i\colon A\mono X$ is included in $j\colon B\mono X$ if there exists a morphism $k\colon A\to B$ such that $i=j\circ k$.
 If $i$ is included in $j$ and vice versa, we write $i\equiv j$.
 Formally, a subobject is the $\equiv$-equivalence class of a mono.
 In the category of represented spaces, any $\equiv$-equivalence class of a mono contains an inclusion map, which leads us to Definition \ref{def:subobject-regular}.
 Similarly, a regular subobject is the $\equiv$-equivalence class of a regular mono. \end{remark}

 \begin{remark} One may also call a regular subobject of $X$ a {\em $\neg\neg$-closed} subobject of $X$.
 For $j\colon\mathcal{P}({\tt Code})\to\mathcal{P}({\tt Code})$, the {\em $j$-closure} $A^j$ of a subobject $A\mono X$ is defined as follows: